4 Ways to Delete Mail Storage on Mac to Free Up Space

 Before we explain to you how to delete Mail storage, let's check how much space it takes up on your Mac.

-Now that you know how big your Mail storage is, let's take a look at how to make it smaller on your Mac.
+Now that you know how big your Mail storage is and why it takes up so much space, let's look at how to clear it to free up more space on your Mac.

 Delete Unwanted Emails